OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Discussion and Conclusions

 The similarity of the \mgii and \hbeta $R-L$ relationship in slope and scatter, even with a statistically significant sample such as we now have access to, supports our understanding of their emission regions as being stratified.
 Of interest is the systematically larger \mgii lags for comparable bolometric luminosity.
-Simple ionization models that form the basis for the $R-L$ relationship suggest the \mgii emission line region should be located closer to the SMBH to the engine, rather than further.
+Though simple arguments of ionisation energy suggest that the higher energy \mgii should precipitate out closer in than \hbeta, some photoionisation models \citep[e.g.][]{Guo_2020_Photoionization} do support \mgii being farther out from the SMBH engine.
 We note this with the caveat that our analysis is based on the simplest possible modelling of the spectral-energy distribution of AGN.

-Conversely, our fits indicate that \civ is emitted from closer in than either \hbeta or \mgii by a factor of $2-6$, though the challenges in fitting a single $R-L$ relationship for this line make it difficult to constrain this with any certainty.
+Conversely, our fits indicate that \civ may be emitted from a radius much closer to that of \hbeta than found from simultaneous RM of \hbeta and \civ \citep{MgII_Lira_2018, Kaspi_2007}, though a slightly smaller radius is statistically preferred.
+The challenges in fitting a single $R-L$ relationship for this line make it difficult to constrain this with any certainty.

 The strong windowing effects of the \civ $R-L$ trend highlights the need for further study of this emission line,\footnote{For example, to investigate whether the \civ line is affected by outflows, which could contaminate the line's velocity dispersion measurement.} either through intensive study of low redshift sources or by extending the luminosity envelope of \civ lag recoveries.
 Nearby, low luminosity sources can be observed in the observer-frame ultraviolet range, \cite[e.g.][]{MgII_Metzroth_2006, MgII_Lira_2018}, and extending such studies to higher redshift or luminosities would help to clarify the origins of the apparent flattening of the \civ $R-L$ curve.
 For the same reason, there is also motivation to use infrared spectroscopy to observe the high redshift counterparts to the \hbeta and \mgii sample to determine if these systems are homogeneous or show evolution over time.
 Extending these samples to more distant, more luminous sources will allow us to determine whether this `levelling out' of the $R-L$ relationship is physical, a statistical anomaly, or a selection effect.
 It will also let us probe the evolution of the geometry of such systems over time, and help delineate between accretion and luminosity based effects.
 In particular, follow up of sources in the low redshift domain, where the lower impact of time dilation means AGN variability is fast and lags are short, will allow direct comparison between \civ lags to \hbeta lags from $z\in[0,0.8]$ and to \mgii lags from $z\in[0.45, 1.25]$. \citet{MgII_Metzroth_2006} and \citet{MgII_Lira_2018} already do this for some local AGN, but extending to more distant and luminous sources will help fill the low luminosity branch of the \civ relationship.